 I hear excuses all the time.
-People are posting on Facebook or chatting in line at the grocery store about how the taxes are too high or they have too much debt.
-All the reasons they can’t save to their emergency funds or retirement.
+People post on Facebook or chat in line at the grocery store about how the taxes are too high, or they have too much debt.
+All the reasons they can’t save for their emergency funds or retirement.

 1) Meal plan.
 My grocery ebook comes with a meal planner.
 Amazon sells meal planners, too!
-Either way, plan out your meals, so you know what items you need to put on your grocery list.
-Which brings me to the next frugal hack.
+Either way, plan out your meals so you know what items you need to put on your grocery list.
+This brings me to the next frugal hack.

 3) Avoid pre-packaged foods.
 They are such a scam.
-Yes, easier but so much more money.
+Yes, easier, but so much more money.
 Let’s use animal crackers as an example.
-Amazon sells 32-ounce bag of animal crackers for $3.55 less than twenty 1 ounce bags!
-So not only is it $3.55 LESS, but you also get 12 more ounces!!!
+Amazon sells 32-ounce bags of animal crackers for $3.55 less than twenty 1-ounce bags!
+So it costs $3.55 LESS, but you also get 12 more ounces!!!

 5) Eat leftovers.
 Don’t be like that.
 It’s the same meal you had last night or two nights ago.
 You liked it, remember?
-If you store it in a glass container, it won’t taste any different.
+It won’t taste any different if you store it in a glass container.

 6) Drink more water.
-Not only is it a budget hack, its better for you.
+Not only is it a budget hack, but it’s also better for you.
 The majority of us (myself included) are dehydrated.
 We all need more water.
-Don’t buy bottles of water, invest in a refillable water bottle.
+Don’t buy bottles of water; invest in a refillable water bottle.
 Klean Kanteen water bottles are my favorites, but they are not cheap.
 Ask for one for your birthday or your next holiday!

 7) Batch cook.
 When you are making macaroni and cheese, make enough for two meals.
-Or when you are making chicken, make enough for lunches the rest of the week.
-I love to make two casseroles at the same time — one for now and another for the freezer.
+Or, when you are making chicken, make enough for lunches the rest of the week.
+Such a great money-saving hack.
+I love to make two casseroles simultaneously — one for now and another for the freezer.

 Frugal and Environmental Hacks